Classical Concert Series

 Jubilee Hall Auditorium, Seton Hall University

-Admission is free; registration encouraged.
+Admission is free, but registration is encouraged and can be done by visiting Eventbrite.
 The Classical Concert Series presents two silent films with scores performed live as part of the 2019 South Orange Maplewood (SOMA) Film Festival.

 The evening will feature Ghosts Before Breakfast, a 1928 animated short film that tells the story of everyday objects rebelling against their daily routine, and Speedy, a 1928 comedy about Harold "Speedy" Swift, a fan of Babe Ruth and the New York Yankees, as he saves the city's last horse-drawn trolley from extinction.

 Experience the joy of silent film with live performances by 20 Digitus, named a Top 50 Favorite Artist by Artslandia, and The Alloy Orchestra (pictured above), a three-man ensemble that writes and performs to classic silent films.